The Bar Standards Board is made up of a combination of lay people and barristers. It has a lay majority and lay Chair.

 Alison Allden OBE joined the Bar Standards Board as a Lay Member on 1 January 2017.
 Alison has a professional background in higher education, IT, culture and archaeology.
 She retired from the post of Chief Executive at The Higher Education Statistics Agency (HESA) in 2015.
 Previous senior posts include Deputy Registrar and Director of IS as a member of Bristol University's senior executive team and Director of IT at Warwick University.

-Having retired in 2015, Alison maintains a portfolio of non-executive roles including being on the Boards of two universities (Regent's University London and Richmond, The American International University in London).
-In addition, Alison is on the Board of Study Group UK and an external member on the Cambridge University Information Services Committee.
-She is also a Trustee of the Gloucestershire County History Trust.
+Having retired in 2015, Alison maintains a portfolio of non-executive roles including being on the Boards Regent's University London Study Group UK and is an external member on the Cambridge University Information Services Committee.
 She is also currently a Senior Advisor with Wells Advisory UK, a higher education consultancy and undertakes governance reviews with AdvanceHE.

 She is a Fellow of the British Computer Society (FBCS), a member of the Institute of Field Archaeologists (MIFA) and a Member of the Chartered Institute of Library and Information Professionals (MCILIP).